AleCamplani/FPGA_track_lab/README.md

 To create a new branch type:
   > git checkout -b <an_appropriate_name>

+To push the new branch to the remote:
   > git push -u origin <an_appropriate_name>

 ### Git basic command